hobrien/LabNotes/GenomicAnalyses.md

     - It is possible to run the bootstraps across multiple processors, but there's not much point since I have to run it on each of my 130 samples.
     - I need to borrow the code from MappingPipeline.sh to get the sample names to line up properly with the fastq files
     - All fastq files per sample are combined at this stage, so the code needs to be a bit different.

+## Differential splicing
+- The most direct way to evaluate differences in splicing is to use the spliced reads from the mapping.
+- These can be used for true differential splicing (changes in spliced reads *relative* to reads mapping to the gene) using DEXseq or they can simply be tested for differences in abundance, using eg; DESeq
+- The latter approach is a bit statistically dodgy, because junctions within a gene are not independent of each other (ie; if a gene is DE, then all of the junctions that make it up should be DE).
+However, it has the advantage that it hopefully won't take 300 years to run.
+Any DE junctions that are not part of a DE gene can be investigated on a case-by-case basis, or I can come up with some systematic approach to dealing with them
+- Tophat produces a bed file with splice junctions and the number of reads that support them (229,546 junctions)
+- There is also a file with counts over known splice sites output by QoRT, as well as a file that includes novel splices, which could be extracted with ```grep ':N'``` (377,531 + 229 novel)
+    - This includes a lot of zero counts that aren't in Tophat output, but they are all matched up between samples and assigned to genes, which makes life a bit easier.
+The zero counts are just going to get screened out by DESeq anyway.

 ## Cufflinks
 - Ran Cuffmerge.sh to get combined gtf, followed by Cuffquant.sh to get FPKM values